tommydilillo/lab-angular-data-binding/README.md

 **Super Bonus**

-If the user has added more than 1 item of the same type to their list, don't display it twice.
+If the user has added more than one item of the same type to their list, don't display it twice.
 Instead, display the item's name, and the number of times it has been added.

 For instance: